Updated: Aug 31

 Drawing: Five Brain Frequencies

 Beta is a state of activity or normal wakefulness Alpha is a relaxed wakefulness Theta is light sleep or deep meditation Delta is deep sleep, or the state of being unconscious Gamma is when the mind works very hard or gets too excited

-The amplitude and frequency of a rhythm vary depending on its type.
-It's easier to figure out what kind of neurographic line you use the most if you look at the frequency picture.
+The amplitude and frequency of a rhythm vary depending on the type of the line.
+It's easier to figure out what kind of a neurographic line you are using the most if you analyse frequency.

-There are numerous techniques available today for tuning in to a specific desired reality.
+There are lots of various techniques out there that help you tune into a specific state or aim for a different version of reality.
 You have the freedom to pick and choose what works best for you.
-What sets Neurographica® apart from the competition?
-Neurographica® creates a strong visual impression.
-You are not required to make things up or fantasize.
-Everything you need is here in front of you.
-Close your eyes, open them, or go somewhere else if you want; the image you've created will never go away.
+What sets Neurographica apart from the competition?
+Neurographica creates a strong visual impression.
+You are not required to visualise or fantasise on purpose.
+Everything you need is right in front of you.
+Close your eyes, keep them open, leave the room if you want — still, the image you've created will not go away.

 Pick the subject that is most important and interesting to you right now.
-When drawing it, make it into one of the shapes from the graphical alphabet that most closely reflects the meaning.
-Then consider what you are missing in this topic and what you would like to see added to it.
-Drive?
-Serenity?
-Dreaminess?
+When drawing, express it with one of the shapes from the graphical alphabet that most closely reflects its meaning.
+Then ask yourself what you are missing in this topic and what you would like to see added to it.
+Is it more drive?
+Tranquillity?
 Genius-level creative thinking?
 Outline your shape with the appropriate type of neurographic line.
-Listen to your inner voice to see if any shifts are taking place.
+Listen to your inner voice to see if any change is taking place.

-The neurographic line can be used on its own as a tool.
-Even the most inexperienced neurographers, who are still learning the neurographic line, may notice some changes.
-The most essential thing is to keep track of how you feel and what is going on around you.
+The neurographic line can be used on its own as a special tool.
+Even the most inexperienced neurographers, who are still learning the neurographic line may notice some changes.
+The most essential thing is to observe how you feel and what is going on around you.

-The NeuroSketching module of the Neurographica® Instructor course contains detailed information on all types of neurographic lines and ways to use them.
-You can complete the module as part of the overall course or separately.
+The NeuroSketching module of the NeuroGraphica Instructor course contains detailed information on all types of neurographic lines and ways to use them.
+You can complete the module as part of the course or separately.